-Every time you make an application for credit it's listed on your credit file as a "credit enquiry".
+Every time you make an application for credit, it's listed on your credit report as a "credit enquiry".
 It will be listed regardless of whether the application is approved or not.
-Types of accounts you can make enquiries for are credit cards, personal loans and even utilities such as phones, gas and electricity.
+This includes applications for credit cards, personal loans and even utilities such as phones, gas and electricity.

 The credit enquiry listing will include the name of the credit provider, the date the application was made and the type of credit you requested.
 While there is no "approved" or "denied" listed next to a credit enquiry listing, any credit provider looking at your account can match up the number of credit enquiries made to the amount of accounts that have been opened to get an idea of how many accounts you may have been rejected for.

-How long do credit enquiries remain on my credit file?
+How long do credit enquiries remain on my credit report?

-Information regarding credit enquiries you've made is held on your credit file for five years.
+Information regarding credit enquiries you've made is held on your credit report for five years.

 What do credit enquiries look like on my credit report?